motherjones/newsquiz/README.md

 Want to mix pictures and video into your questions and answers?
 Want to add an extra title to some of your answers, but not all?
 We've included lots of flexible features.

-See a demo of an advanced quiz with extra bells and whistles [here](https://docs.google.com/spreadsheet/ccc?key=0Arenb9rAosmbdG5GWHFXbWJlN1hTR2ZmN3lZMVZkOHc#gid=0).
+See a demo of an advanced quiz with extra bells and whistles [here](#).
 The spreadsheet driving this advanced demo is [here](https://docs.google.com/spreadsheet/ccc?key=0AuHOPshyxQGGdFM5ZWR6ajdzQ1Y5dFFZand1eS1MYmc#gid=0).

 ### Reference

 Add **question**, **answer**, **right**, or **wrong** before any of these options in your column headers to apply to the right portion of your quiz item.
-See the [demo](https://docs.google.com/spreadsheet/ccc?key=0AuHOPshyxQGGdFM5ZWR6ajdzQ1Y5dFFZand1eS1MYmc#gid=0) to see these options in action.
+See the [demo spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AuHOPshyxQGGdFM5ZWR6ajdzQ1Y5dFFZand1eS1MYmc#gid=0) to see these options in action.
 You don't have to include all of these values for each item; see the section on Defaulting below.

 `title` is the headline of each item.